sonic1200/PimpMyJira/README.md

 - Go browsing on your JIRA instance.
 - For adding extra fields, on your Board Configuration, in the section ['Card Layout'](https://support.atlassian.com/jira-software-cloud/docs/customize-cards/), activate all the extra fields that you want.
 - For configuring Jira card colors, on your Board Configuration, change the colors for each type in the section ['Card colors'](https://support.atlassian.com/jira-software-cloud/docs/customize-cards/).
 - You can activate or deactivate PimpMyJira! features in the new configuration panel integrated on the Jira page.
+You can drag&drop the configuration button to put it at the desired position.
+The position will be stores in your browser cache.

 # Screenshot of current features
 **Kanban View :**